Open-Attestation/decentralized-renderer-react-components/README.md

   - id: a unique (withing the current array) identifier of the template
   - label: a string to represent what's the template is,
   - template: a `Template`, that is to say a react component that will render a document
+- `attachmentToComponent`: a function that map attachments to component depending on the attachment type.
+Currently the library exposes 2 functions:
+  - `noAttachmentRenderer`: which uses `UnsupportedRenderer` (basically it's doing nothing)
+  - `fullAttachmentRenderer`: which uses all the supported attachment type by the library (see the function).
+This property default to `noAttachmentRenderer`, to avoid bundles growing huge unnecessarily.

 `FramedDocumentRenderer` handle all the logic around the communication with the hosted application and the renderer: